worldOneo/worldOneo/README.md

 # Hi there 👋, I'm WorldOneo
 Spoken like world-one-o as in 1 and 0 or world-o-neo as _neo_ from the matrix 😎
-☕ I run on Coffe
+☕ I run on Coffee
 ```js
 const worldOneo = {
   addictions: [ Coffe, Development ],